holatuwol/liferay-faster-deploy/github/README.rst

 	gpr dustin
 	gpr brian chan

-For now, the script doesn't automatically do a ``-f`` when pushing to your origin repository to avoid accidental bad things happening, and it also enforces the convention of always submitting from a new branch, so ``master`` is not allowed.
+For now, the script enforces the convention of always submitting from a new branch, so ``master`` is not allowed.

 * `ghsendpull <ghsendpull>`__